Study in Norway

 In 2016 the University of Bergen received an award for Excellent International Student Satisfaction, based on almost 16,000 reviews from international students.
 This is only awarded to universities with an average rating of 9.0 or higher, on a scale up to 10.

-The University of Bergen offers quality tuition-free education to all students, whether they are from an EU/EEA/EFTA country or not.
+The University of Bergen offers quality tuition-free education to all students, whether they are European Union/European Economic Area citizens, or not.
 While Norway’s high quality of life goes hand-in-hand with a higher cost of living, the cost of living in Bergen is compensated for by benefits such as free education, quality health care, and ready access to the natural environment.

 - Johannes from Germany was looking for an attractive city with good life quality and found UiB and Bergen.